 From the table.
-4 and figure.5 demonstrates the comparison performance of accuracy with various neural network algorithm with respect to the three datasets such as Australian, German, and Japanese.
-The HNN shows the lowest error for the Australian dataset has gained 0.0687 and German datasets has 0.0843 attained error. indicating better performance.
-For the Japanese dataset, ENN-V has a slightly lower error 0.1201 than the hybrid model 0.2518, but both outperform ENN-WV has attained 0.1201.
-Overall, the hybrid model demonstrates superior or comparable performance with the lowest error rates in most cases.
+2 and figure.3 demonstrates the comparison performance of accuracy with various neural network algorithm with respect to the three datasets such as Australian, German, and Japanese.
+The SNN consistently shows the lowest accuracy among the four methods.
+ENN-V andENN-WVimprove accuracy in all cases, with ENN-